No relation to reality: UK PM Johnson brushes off ex-aide's claims

 Health minister Matt Hancock also hit back at Cummings on Thursday after the former aide accused him of repeatedly lying to colleagues and the public about the government’s response.

-One of the most damning allegations from Cummings was that it was nonsense the government had thrown a “protective ring around” care homes at the start of the pandemic, and that instead people had been sent back from hospital who had contracted the coronavirus.
+One of the most damning allegations from Cummings was that Hancock vowed to test all those moving to a care home from hospital, but that failed to happen, meaning it was nonsense to suggest the government had thrown a “protective ring” around homes for the elderly.

-“We did everything we could to protect the NHS (National Health Service) and to protect care homes as well,” Johnson said.
+Hancock told a news conference later on Thursday that he had committed to the plan but needed to build the capacity first.

+“We were able to introduce the policy of testing everybody before going to care homes, but we could only do that once we had the testing capacity,” he said.

 The opposition Labour Party said Hancock should lose his job if he lied.
 But lawmakers from Johnson’s governing Conservative Party rallied around him in parliament.